MolSSI/QCFractal/docs/qcportal/source/client.rst

 The ``FractalClient`` can also be initialized using a YAML configuration file.
 This approach is useful because server address and username do not have to be retyped everytime the user initializes a server object.
-It will also reduces the chance that a username and password could accidentally be added to a version control system and be exposed to the public.
+It will also reduce the chance for the username and password to be accidentally added to a version control system and exposed to the public.
 The above strategy adopts the classmethod ``FractalClient.from_file()`` which by default, searches for the YAML configuration file named ``qcportal_config.yaml`` under either the current working directory